GNU Compiler Collection: Architectures

 The GCJ Java compiler can target either a native machine language architecture or the Java virtual machine's Java bytecode.
 When retargeting GCC to a new platform, bootstrapping is often used.
 Motorola 68000, Zilog Z80, and other processors are also targeted in the GCC versions developed for various Texas Instruments, Hewlett Packard, Sharp, and Casio programmable graphing calculators.

 License

 GCC is licensed under the GNU General Public License version 3.
 The GCC runtime exception permits compilation of proprietary programs (in addition to free software) with GCC headers and runtime libraries.
 This does not impact the license terms of GCC source code.

 However this exception is limited.
-For example, when non-GPL-compatible software is used together with GCC within the Compile Process follow the GPL for all of the propagated object code GCC generated becomes mandatory as it is derived from the GPL-licensed libraries.
+For example, when non-GPL-compatible software is used together with GCC within the Compile Process, following the GPLv3 for all of the propagated object code GCC generates, becomes mandatory as it is derived from the GPL-licensed libraries.